 As assistant chief executive at Learning and Teaching Scotland, she led national government digital initiatives for schools.
 Jackie took up a vice principal post at Ayrshire College in 2013, where her responsibilities included information systems and data analytics.
 She became principal of West Lothian College in August 2018.

 Throughout her career, she has retained a passion for addressing the gender balance in technology and engineering, leading initiatives like This Ayrshire Girl Can.

-MS SUE COOK - Vice Chair of the Board & Chair of Learning & Teaching Committee
+MS SUE COOK - Vice Chair of the Board & Chair of Audit Committee

 Sue, a board member originally from Montreal, Canada who joined the board in June 2008 is also Chair of the Learning and Teaching Committee.

 Sue started her own multimedia business at the age of 21 and the company was voted one of Scotland’s top 5 companies.
 She then went on to become CEO of the Interactive Media Alliance of Scotland, the industry body and saw it through its merger with two other organisations to form ScotlandIS.
 Sue was then appointed Executive Director of the DVD Association Europe and then decided to consult for the interactive media industry part time.

 Sue now consults on a freelance basis for small/medium companies and specialises in strategy and communications.
 Sue has a Masters in Computer Science from Aberdeen University.
 Her external interests range from Justice of the Peace for the Sheriffdom of Lothian and Borders, Chairman of Princes Trust (West Lothian), West Lothian Schools Appeal Panel.
 Personal interests include cycling, travel, learning to play golf and most importantly spending time with her daughter and twin boys.